w3bdesign/todo-hooks/README.md

 # React TODO with Hooks

+The initial release of this project only used useState for state.

+Version 2 will include useContext and useReducer as well as improved readibility and better separation of functions (improved coding standards).

 ## Currently working on:

-- Refactoring entire project with better coding standards
 - Adding Ant Design DatePicker for date selection
-- Replacing useState with useContext and useReducer
+- Replacing default useState with also useContext and useReducer

 ## Current features: